UX research methods: key factors for product managers to consider

 4. Research methods by phase

 To maximize impact, align your user research methods with the product development phase.
+Emphasizing the importance of diverse research methodologies in user experience design can significantly enhance outcomes.
 Each phase has distinct goals, and choosing the right method ensures meaningful results.
+User journey mapping can also be a valuable tool in understanding and improving the user experience at each phase.

 In the discovery phase, your goal is to uncover user needs, pain points, and motivations.